Great Valley School District

 Great Valley School District is located on the Philadelphia Main Line in eastern Chester County, Pennsylvania.
 The district provides public education for students in Charlestown, East Whiteland, and Willistown townships, as well as the borough of Malvern.
 It includes the Frazer census-designated place and a portion of the Paoli CDP.
 The district is located in the general area known locally as Great Valley.

 Its headquarters are in East Whiteland Township, Pennsylvania.

 History

 Due to the COVID-19 pandemic, the district operated virtually from March 12, 2020 to August 30, 2021, and had a mask mandate implemented from 2020 to 2022.

 In 2024, the school district made national news after school officials discovered that a group of middle school students had created more than 20 TikTok accounts impersonating teachers.

 District schools

-The district includes four elementary schools, a middle school, and a high school.
-A 5/6 Center will open in 24-25.
+The district includes four elementary schools, one 5/6 center serving grades 5 and 6, a middle school which serves grades 7-8, and a high school.

 Charlestown Elementary School

 Charlestown Elementary School is located in Malvern, Pennsylvania, within Charlestown Township.
 Christopher Pickell is the school principal.

 General Wayne Elementary School

 General Wayne Elementary School is located in Malvern, Pennsylvania, within Willistown Township.
 The principal is Dr. Melanie McCarthy.